Branched covers and matrix factorizations: Introduction

 A local ring $A$ is said to have \textit{finite Cohen-Macaulay} (CM) \textit{type} if there are only finitely many isomorphism classes of indecomposable objects in the category $\MCM(A)$ of MCM $A$-modules.
 We adopt the following analogous terminology for the representation type of $\MatFac{S}{d}{f}$. \begin{defi} We say that $f$ has \textit{finite $d$-\textup{MF} type} if the category $\MatFac{S}{d}{f}$ has, up to isomorphism, only finitely many indecomposable objects. \end{defi}

 In \cite{knorrer_cohen-macaulay_1987}, Kn\"orrer proved that $R=S/(f)$ has finite CM type if and only if $R^\sharp = S\llbracket z \rrbracket/(f+z^2)$ has finite CM type.
 The correspondence, given by Eisenbud \cite[Corollary 6.3]{eisenbud_homological_1980}, between matrix factorizations and MCM $R$-modules implies that the number of isomorphism classes of indecomposable objects in $\MCM(R)$ and $\MatFac{S}{2}{f}$ differ by only one.
 Since $R^\sharp$ is also a hypersurface ring, the same is true for $\MCM(R^\sharp)$ and $\MatFac{S\llbracket z \rrbracket}{2}{f+z^2}$.
-With this in mind, we recall Kn\"orrer's theorem.
+With this in mind, we can state the following version of Kn\"orrer's theorem.

 \begin{thm}\cite[Corollary 2.8]{knorrer_cohen-macaulay_1987} Let $f \in \mf n^2$ be non-zero, $R=S/(f)$, and $d=2$ so that $R^\sharp = S\llbracket z \rrbracket/(f+z^2)$ and $\charac \mathbf{k}\neq 2$.
 Then the following are equivalent: \begin{enumerate}[label = (\roman*)] \item $R$ has finite CM type; \item $f$ has finite $2$-MF type; \item $R^\sharp$ has finite CM type; \item $f+z^2$ has finite $2$-MF type. \end{enumerate} \end{thm}